kcleveland/lb-visualware/README.md

-The app is already located at `/opt/lb-visualware`, but if you want to start fresh you can simply do a `pm2 delete` to remove and delete the current instance of the app from the pm2 process manager, then `git clone` the repo back to `/opt/lb-visualware`.
+The app is already located at `/opt/lb-visualware`, but if you want to start fresh you can simply do a `pm2 delete` to remove and delete the current instance of the app from the pm2 process manager, then `git clone` the repo back to `/opt/lb-visualware` and run `npm install`.

 Once the app code is there, use `pm2 startOrReload ecosystem.config.js --env staging` to launch the app in staging mode, which uses the lab MySQL server as the datasource.
 The